-4.4.9 Changing the size of the plotting surface
+4.6.9 Changing the size of the plotting surface

-The physical size of the viewing surface used for plotting can be changed via the "change paper size" option in the p)age submenu.
+The physical size of the viewing surface used for plotting can be changed via the change paper size option in the (p) age options.
 This affects the size of the X-window (if plotted to the screen) and the size of .png or images generated (if plotted to these devices).
 Several preset options are provided or the paper size in x and y can be explicitly specified in inches or pixels.

-4.4.10 Dividing the plotting page into panels
+4.6.10 Dividing the plotting page into panels

-The plotting page can be divided into panels using the "subdivide page into panels" option in the p)age submenu.
-Note that for multiple plots per page (i.e., nacross \times ndown > 1) a more limited interactive mode applies (basically because the data used for the plots is no longer stored in memory if there is more than one plot on the same page meaning that functionality such as selecting particles must be turned off).
+The plotting page can be divided into panels using the subdivide page into panels option in the (p)age options.
+For multiple plots per page (i.e., nacross \times ndown > 1) a more limited Interactive mode applies (basically because the data used for the plots is no longer stored in memory if there is more than one plot on the same page meaning that functionality such as selecting particles must be turned off).

-4.4.11 Tiling plots with the same x- and y- axes
+4.6.11 Tiling plots with the same x- and y- axes

-Plots with the same x- and y- axes are tiled if the tiling option from the (p)age options menu (§4.4) is set.
+Plots with the same x- and y- axes are tiled if the tiling option from the (p)age options.
 Tiling means that only one axis is shown where multiple plots share the same x or y axis and that the plots are placed as close to each other as possible.
-For rendered plots a shared colour bar is plotted which spans the full length of the page.
+For Rendered plots a shared colour bar is plotted which spans the full length of the page.

-4.4.12 Using non-proportional scales for spatial dimensions
+4.6.12 Using non-proportional scales for spatial dimensions

 By default if the x and y axes are both spatial coordinates, the axes are scaled proportionately.
-This can be changed via the "spatial dimensions have same scale" option in the p)age submenu.
+This can be changed via the spatial dimensions have same scale option in (p) age options.

-4.4.13 Using non-square axes on coordinate plots
+4.6.13 Using non-square axes on coordinate plots